fastify/fastify-http-proxy/README.md

 The prefix to mount this plugin on.
 This is provided by fastify itself.

+### beforeHandler

+A `beforeHandler` to be applied on all routes.
+Useful for performing authentication.

 ## TODO

 * [ ] Generate unique request ids and implement request tracking
+* [ ] Perform validations for incoming data

 ## License